-Speakers include Jason Dadakis, Executive Director of Water Quality and Technical Services, Orange County Water District (OCWD); Cora Uijterlinde, Research Manager, STOWA; Dr Benjamin Tam, Managing Director UK, Isle; Dr Ian Ross, PFAS Global Practice Leader, Tetra Tech; Lisa Brand, CTO, LG Sonic and Tom Freyberg, Content Director, Aquatech Online as the moderator.
+Speakers include Jason Dadakis, Executive Director of Water Quality and Technical Services, Orange County Water District (OCWD); Cora Uijterlinde, Research Manager, STOWA; Karyn Georges, Head of Consulting, Isle; Dr Ian Ross, PFAS Global Practice Leader, Tetra Tech; Lisa Brand, CTO, LG Sonic and Tom Freyberg, Content Director, Aquatech Online as the moderator.

 The discussion will include: